 Peekaboo Gallery, The Pop Culture Time Machine™, is a fresh concept in the curation, exhibition and sale of exceptional antiques and collectable memorabilia.
 Through innovative, experiential presentations, Peekaboo Gallery offers its visitors an unabashed celebration of that most fantastic, harrowing and innovative period in history known as the 20th Century.

 Peekaboo Gallery is the creation of Jordan Reichek.
-A thirty-year veteran producer/director in the animation industry, Jordan was also a rabid gatherer of everything vintage pop-culture.
-His sizeable collections included records, furniture, automobiles, illustration art, clothing, posters, coin-op, ephemera, comics, and advertising.
-His two most passionate areas of collecting have been vintage commercial Tiki décor and memorabilia from Walt Disney’s first theme park, Disneyland.
+A veteran producer/director in the animation industry, Jordan was also a rabid gatherer of everything vintage pop-culture.
+His sizeable collections included records, furniture, automobiles, illustration art, clothing, posters, coin-op, ephemera, comics and advertising.
+His two most passionate fields were vintage commercial tiki décor and Walt Disney’s first theme park, Disneyland.

 Jordan Reichek is an award-winning, veteran animation producer/director whose versatile work has spanned feature films, television and web series as well as animation techniques for the last 30 years.

 Jordan’s love of pop culture is informed by his work in entertainment and extends to his avid collecting of memorabilia, relics, objet d’art, etc. in wide ranging subjects from Disneyland and Tiki culture to The Beatles and Americana.